moechaieb/A-webpage-a-day/README.md

 Playing around with GSS and designing the home page of the project.

-Edit. no gonna use GSS lol.
+Edit: no gonna use GSS lol.

 ## Day 2